paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 Basically : to restart a process : use '-1' ; for zombie/malicious : use '-9'

 **Running Processes in the Background**
 Everything runs from within the shell and the shell waits for the task/command to run/finish.
 It waits for this whole sequence -- hence busy & won't allow any new commands.
 To prevent this we can essentially detach the process from the shell.
-Use the _'&'_ right after the task.
+Use the **_'&'_** right after the task.
-$ > mousepad _someDoc_  **&**
+`$ > mousepad _someDoc_ &`

 **Moving to foreground**
 Use the _'fg'_ command followed by the PID.
 Fetch the PID if needed.
-$ > fg 1273
+`$ > fg 1273`

 **Process Scheduling**
 Either use _'at'_ or _'crond'_.
 'at' is useful for scheduling a job to run once at some point in the future -- execute 1 or many commands in the future, passed with time as argument.
-Eg: $ > msfconsole at 7:20PM June 13
+Eg: `$ > msfconsole at 7:20PM June 13`
-OR $ > msfconsole at now + 20 minutes
+OR `$ > msfconsole at now + 20 minutes`
-// If you just write 'at' followed by a time, then the "at>" console will open asking you to map the file/process path for it.
+// If you just write 'at' followed by a time, then the " **at>** " console will open asking you to map the file/process path for it.

 'crond' is best for scheduling tasks to occur everyday/week/month etc.  [SEPARATE CHAPTER LATER]